Living in Ireland

 Living in Ireland has its downsides, too.
 It’s difficult to find a job here.
 This is due to the recent recession which hit the country, keeping a lot of people unemployed.
 The cost of living in Ireland is also very high compared to the USA.

 Ireland is a parliamentary democracy.
 It is a part of European Union.
 The

-President is the head of the country and is elected every 7 years.
-Although the President is the head of the country the real political power is with Taoiseach, the Prime Minister of Ireland.
+The President is the head of the country and is elected every 7 years.
+Although the President is the head of the country, the Prime Minister of Ireland.
 There are a number of political parties in Ireland but the most dominant parties are Fianna Fail and Fine Gael.

 Economy of Ireland

 Ireland is a small open economy.
 Its growth is mainly dependent on international trade and is largely influenced by global markets.
-It is a part of the European Union since 1973 before which it was merely an agricultural based economy.
+It has been a part of the European Union since 1973 before which it was merely an agricultural based economy.

 Buying and Renting Property in Ireland

 Anyone from anywhere can buy property in Ireland regardless of their residential status.
 You can start looking for properties by hiring a real estate agent, going through local newspapers or searching online.
-Unlike other places where the real estate agent closes the deal, here you need to hire a solicitor to take care of legal paperwork.
+Unlike other places where the real estate agent closes the deal, here, you need to hire a solicitor to take care of legal paperwork.
 This is because the buying process can sometimes get complicated.
-Usually the buying process should take 6 to 8 weeks of time.
+Usually, the buying process should take 6 to 8 weeks.